Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

 Atmosphere model
 ****************

+.. class:: AtmosphereModel

+   Base class for all atmosphere models.
+This model is constructed using the settings classes described below.

 .. class:: AtmosphereSettings

    The base class for atmosphere settings.
 Models currently available through the :class:`BodySettings` architecture are (with examples when defining settings for Earth):